Nevenall/ghosting-the-edge/04 Rules to Break.md

 #### Initiative Relay and Gear with Effect Skills

-Gear with effect skills such as grenades and drugs rely on your O action for effective deliver but afterwards can act on their own.
+Gear with effect skills such as grenades and drugs rely on your {{overcome}} action for effective deliver but afterwards can act on their own.
 When you activate devices like this insert them into the pool of characters who have not acted.
 You may pass device the initiative so it goes immediately after you, but fast acting foes may still use an aspect to steal the initiative away from your device.

 ### Ammunition